-When it comes to taste, humans are seen as having a fairly well-refined palette, but other animals can taste far better than us.
-Taste is a crucial adaptation that allows animals to investigate their environment and avoid food sources that can potentially be poisonous or carrying dangerous pathogens.
+Humans have a refined palette for taste, but other animals can taste far better than we.
+Taste is a crucial adaptation that allows animals to investigate their environment and avoid food sources that can potentially be poisonous or carry dangerous pathogens.

 Animals taste food differently from humans as they need to rely on their sense of taste to avoid eating food that might make them sick.
 Animals eat different foods to bring in the nutrients they are lacking.
 Some animals, such as catfish, cannot see what they are eating, so they rely more on their sense of taste.
 Butterflies and earthworms use chemoreceptors to identify safe food sources.

-In this article, we look at why taste is important to animals and answer whether all animals taste things differently.
+This article looks at why taste is vital to animals and answers whether all animals taste things differently.

 Why Taste Is Important

 This means avoiding poisonous plants, berries, and roots, which often have a bitter taste for herbivores.
-Carnivores will not eat a dead animal if it does not taste fresh or has a bad odor.
-Foods with a sweet taste are usually key sources of energy.
+Carnivores will not eat a dead animal if it does not taste fresh or has a foul odor.
+Foods with a sweet taste are usually vital sources of energy.

-Animals can adjust their diet in terms of which nutrients they require the most.
-Carnivores, for example, will eat more of their prey animals’ stomach contents if they lack certain vitamins.
+Animals can adjust their diet to which nutrients they require the most.
+Carnivores, for example, will eat more of their prey animals’ stomach contents if they lack specific vitamins.
 Muscle meat is preferred if the predator needs more protein.

-The same is true if animals have eaten too much of a particular nutrient.
+If animals have overeaten a particular nutrient, the same is true.
 For example, animals will avoid sweet foods if they do not require a new energy source or avoid salty foods if their electrolytes are imbalanced.

 Do All Animals Taste Food The Same Way?

-All vertebrate animals have tongues, with taste buds able to detect various flavors, sweetness, and saltiness.
-Invertebrates like insects can taste using their proboscis (a long mouthpart used to suck up food) and in some species, through their feet.
+All vertebrate animals have tongues, with taste buds detecting various flavors, sweetness, and saltiness.
+Invertebrates like insects can taste using their proboscis (a long mouthpart used to suck up food) and, in some species, through their feet.

-There are 5 categories of taste or flavor:
+There are five categories of taste or flavor: